clowdr-app/clowdr/README.md

 **_You will need to do online testing with Auth0 for non-minor PRs to be considered for merging._**

-#### 1. Create Application
+#### 0. Create account

 1. Visit [auth0.com](https://auth0.com)
-1. Click `Sign up` and create an account
+1. Click `Sign up`.
-1. On the "Welcome to Auth0" screen, just click `Next`
+1. You may either create an Auth0 account or use an existing account with one of the other authentication providers offered.
 1. Fill in company name if appropriate and click `Next`

+#### 1. Configure application

-1. Click `Applications` in the left sidebar and then `Create application`
+1. In the left sidebar under `Applications`, click `Applications`.
-   - Name it anything you like (e.g. Clowdr Test)
-   - Choose `Single Page Web Applications`
-   - Click `Create`
+1. There should be a single application named `Default Application`.
+If not, create an application.
+Click on it to go to its settings page.
-1. Click `Settings` in the middle of the page and make a note of the following configuration parameters:
+1. Rename the Default Application if you'd like, and make a note of the following configuration parameters:
    - Domain
    - Client ID

-#### 2. Configure Application

-Now, configure the application in the _Settings_ tab.

 1. Configure `Allowed Callback URLs` (comma-separated) (The format/suffix of these urls should not be altered.
 They should include `localhost`.)